 If your building requires structural observations, your CA should schedule them at stages that facilitate corrections of discovered deficiencies.
 These stages may align with the completion of individual structural elements, which the observation will assess:

 At Design Everest, we understand the significance of the CA role.
 We will help you keep your project on budget and spare you from unwanted changes and unnecessary delays.
 14 years of experience and 3,000 successful projects shaped us into a team of professionals, and we are ready to step in and make your project seamless.
-Call us at (888) 512-3152 or email us at firstname.lastname@example.org for a FREE consultation and quote.
+Contact us now and we will provide you a FREE Consultation with a quote or call us at (877) 892-0288 to know more about us.
+We can also provide a virtual on-site and virtual consultation.